Materials-Consortia/OPTIMADE/optimade.rst

 - **Requirements/Conventions**:

   - **Support**: OPTIONAL support in implementations.
-  - A ranged property can be recognized by the presence of the :field:`range` in the metadata of the property, i.e. in the field: <property_name>_meta.
+  - A ranged property can be recognized by the presence of the field :field:`range` in the metadata of the property, i.e. in the field: :field:`<property_name>_meta`.
-  - The server may return null or only part of the values of the property under the the field :field:`<property_name>`.
+  - The server may return null or only a part of the values of the property under the the field :field:`<property_name>`.
 In that case a links object MUST be provided in the field :field:`<property_name>_meta.range.next` from which the next part of the property is returned.

-  - **Query**: Support for querying on the values of a ranged field is OPTIONAL, even when the non-ranged version of this field has stricter requirements on the query-ability.
-This is because the ranged version of a property can be much larger, making queries on the value very slow.

 The dictionary under :field:`<property_name>_meta.range` MUST include these fields.
 All fields in this section SHOULD be queryable with support for all mandatory filter features.

 - :field:`serialization_format`: string.

   To improve the compactness of the data there are several ways to show to which index a value belongs.
   The string MUST take one of the following values: